-The AS8650 prevents the system from four kinds of local failures without disturbing the BUS network.
+The AS8650B prevents the system from four kinds of local failures without disturbing the BUS network.
 The four failures are TxD dominant clamping, RxD recessive clamping, TxD & RxD short, and bus dominant clamping.
 All these failures are indicated to microcontroller through flags.

 TxD_Dom_Clamp flag.
-A permanent LOW-level on pin TxD (due to a hardware or software application failure) would drive the BUS into a permanent dominant state, blocking BUS network communication.
-If pin TxD remains at a LOW level for longer than the TxD dominant time-out period T{TxDC(dom)}, the device disables the transmitter of BUS Transceiver and TxD_Dom_Clamp flag is set.
-The device prevents such BUS network lock-up by disabling the transmitter of the Transceiver.
+A permanent Low-level on pin TxD (due to a hardware or software application failure) would drive the BUS into a permanent dominant state, blocking BUS network communication.
+If pin TxD remains at a Low level for longer than the TxD dominant timeout period T{TxDC(dom)}, the device disables the transmitter of BUS Transceiver and TxD_Dom_Clamp flag is set.
+The device prevents such BUS network lock-up by disabling the transmitter of the transceiver.
 The device will not change the functional state.
-The transmitter remains disabled until the local failure flag is cleared by host command.
-The flag is cleared on microcontroller read.
+The transmitter remains disabled until the local failure persists.
+The flag is cleared with microcontroller read request.